svenauhagen/paypal-plus-plugin/readme.txt

 * WordPress 4.4+
 * WP Memory limit of 64 MB or greater (128 MB or higher is preferred)

+Furthermore, you need a PayPal business account which is activated for PayPal.
+[You submit the application to PayPal.](https://www.paypal.com/de/webapps/mpp/paypal-plus).

 = Automatic Installation =

 This is the easiest way to install the PayPal Plus plugin.
 1. Log into your WordPress installation.
-2. Go to the menu item *plugins* and then to *install*.
+2. Go to the menu item *Plugins* and then to *Install*.
 3. Search for *PayPal Plus for WooCommerce*.
 In case several plugins are listed, check if *Inpsyde* is the plugin author.
-4. Click *install now* and wait until WordPress reports the successful installation.
+4. Click *Install Now* and wait until WordPress reports the successful installation.
 5. Activate the plugin.
-You can find the settings here: *WooCommerce => settings => checkout => PayPal Plus*.
+You can find the settings here: *WooCommerce => Settings => Checkout => PayPal Plus*.

 **Attention:** You need WooCommerce 3.0 or higher to use PayPal Plus.
 Otherwise, the setting page of the plugin is not available.
 You will get a notification in your WordPress backend if you didn’t activate the correct WooCommerce version.

 = Manual Installation =
 In case the automatic installation doesn’t work, download the plugin from here via the *Download*-button.
 Unpack the archive and load the folder via FTP into the directory `wp-content\plugins` of your WordPress installation.
-Go to *plugins => installed plugins* and click *activate* on *PayPal Plus für WooCommerce*.
+Go to *Plugins => Installed plugins* and click *activate* on *PayPal Plus für WooCommerce*.

 == Frequently Asked Questions ==